Homeowners insurance discounts

 FICO estimates that credit-based insurance scores are used by 85% of home insurers in states that allow them, so it’s best to boost your score as much as possible.

-How to get these and other discounts
+How to get homeowners insurance discounts

 These are just a few of the many discounts available, but remember: Not all discounts are offered by every insurer in every state, and they don’t all apply automatically.
 You have to call and ask.